Marion County, Tennessee

 Marion County is a county located in the U.S. state of Tennessee.
 As of the 2020 census, the population was 28,837.
 Its county seat is Jasper.
-Marion County is part of the Chattanooga, AL–TN–GA Metropolitan Statistical Area.
+Marion County is part of the Chattanooga metropolitan area.
 Marion County is in the Central time zone, while Chattanooga proper is in the Eastern time zone.

 History

 Marion County was established in 1817.

 In 1779 Cherokee chief Dragging Canoe moved down the Tennessee River from Chickamauga Creek to Running Water creek, and he helped establish the town of Nickajack at the entrance of Nickajack Cave.
 In 1794, the town was attacked and burned by militiamen commanded by Colonel James Orr of Nashville, Tennessee.
 The town was rebuilt and the Chickamauga Indians continued to live here until 1838, when all of the remaining Indians were removed from Tennessee, Alabama, and Georgia by the Trail of Tears.